LeoPhilly/grpo-profiling-harness/design_doc.md

 ### How do stragglers worsen with increased G?

 The p99_p50_ratio does increase, but not in a concrete way.
 The change goes from 1.72 -> 1.8 -> 1.8 -> 1.92, with G=32 having the most increase for stragglers.
-However, the max metric tells a much clearer picture, as it increases from 2.35 -> 2.24 -> 2.53 -> 4.23, again with G=32 having a dramatically higher max.
-My earlier reasoning about capturing the long tail to demonstrate the straggler problem wasn't quite right, and that the real signal is actually with the worst case stragglers!
+However, the max metric shows a much clearer picture, as it increases from 2.35 -> 2.24 -> 2.53 -> 4.23, again with G=32 having a dramatically higher max.
+My earlier reasoning about capturing the long tail to demonstrate the straggler problem wasn't quite right, and in fact the real signal is actually with the worst case stragglers!

 ### How does the overall wall clock increase?
 Is it in proportion to G?